KevinMusgrave/pytorch-metric-learning/README.md

 ## News

+**September 14**: v0.9.92 comes with new features.
+The main highlights are:
+* utils.distributed for multiprocessing.
+* Improvements to CrossBatchMemory which make it usable in MoCo-style self-supervised training.

+See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.92) for details.
+Also check out the [MoCo on CIFAR10](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples#simple-examples) notebook to see how to use CrossBatchMemory with MoCo.

 **August 31**: v0.9.91 has a couple of bug fixes.
 See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.91)

 **August 7**: v0.9.90 MEGA UPDATE